Singer Teairra Mari Files Revenge Porn Suit In LA Against Rapper 50 Cent

 “Right after that, he posted a sex tape and obscene photo of me,” Mari told reporters.

-Mari also alleges that rapper 50 Cent, whose real name is Curtis James Jackson III, and is a friend of Abdul-Ahad, re-posted one of obscene photos on his own Instagram account with the words, “Get the strap.”
+Mari also alleges that rapper 50 Cent, whose real name is Curtis James Jackson III, and is a friend of Abdul-Ahad, re-posted one of the obscene photos on his own Instagram account with the words, “Get the strap.”

 “Even after Instagram took the picture down, he had no remorse, no regard,” Mari said.